Social

 0.43

-1) Includes information for 100% of the Eureka Midstream assets; excludes MVP, MVP Southgate, and OVCX projects
+1) Includes information for 100% of the Eureka Midstream assets; excludes MVP and MVP Southgate projects

 Contractor Safety

-The safety and well-being of our contractors, both in the field and in the office, is tremendously important.
-By focusing on contractor safety, we help foster a safer and more efficient work environment while also strengthening our contractor relationships.
-We hold our contractors to the same standards as our employees to ensure that our job sites and the people working at them stay safe.
-To do this, every company that provides contractors for our projects must hold our steadfast commitment to safety.
+The safety and well-being of our contractors, both in the field and in the office, is very important to us.
+By focusing on our contractors’ safety, we help foster a safer and more efficient work environment while strengthening our partner relationships.
+We hold our contractors to the same standards as our employees to ensure our job sites and teams remain safe.
+Every company that provides contractors for our projects must share our steadfast commitment to safety.
 We expect all contractors, including their subcontractors and agents, to adhere to all applicable U.S. laws and regulatory requirements related to health, safety, and employment, as well as to Equitrans’ Safety Management System, Company policies, and best practices.
-In 2020, we introduced our contractors to Equitrans’ ISP program.
-During the past two years, our contractors have continued to embrace this concept, resulting in significant decreases in our contractors’ Days Away Restricted or Transferred (DART) rates.

 • Safety Management Systems